GreenhouseCI/blog.greenhouseci.com/pages/android_tutorial.md

 <h2 id="build-versioning">Build versioning</h2>

-To make your build version management easy, Greenhouse exports two environment variables that you can use in your build scripts: `GREENHOUSE_BUILD` and `BUILD_NUMBER`.
+To make your build version management easy, Greenhouse exports two environment variables that you can use in your build scripts: `GREENHOUSE_BUILD` and `GREENHOUSE_BUILD_NUMBER`.

-`GREENHOUSE_BUILD` is set to `true` in Greenhouse for every build and it indicates that your build is currently running in a CI environment. `BUILD_NUMBER` environment variable holds the total count of builds (including the ongoing build) for this project in Greenhouse.
-In other words, if you have triggered 10 builds for some project in Greenhouse, the next time you build it `BUILD_NUMBER` will be exported as `11`.
+`GREENHOUSE_BUILD` is set to `true` in Greenhouse for every build and it indicates that your build is currently running in a CI environment. `GREENHOUSE_BUILD_NUMBER` environment variable holds the total count of builds (including the ongoing build) for this project in Greenhouse.
+In other words, if you have triggered 10 builds for some project in Greenhouse, the next time you build it `GREENHOUSE_BUILD_NUMBER` will be exported as `11`.

 In your `build.gradle` script you can check these values with
 {% highlight java %}